centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 3d_coords                    This variable is used to define coordinates to use when drawing the host.
 Coordinates can be positive or negative real
                              numbers.
 The origin for drawing is (0.0,0.0,0.0).
 For reference, the size of the host cubes drawn is 0.5 units on each side (text takes a little more space).
 The coordinates you specify here are used as the center of the host cube. timezone                     Timezone in which the host resides.
 This will affect its check and notification periods.
+The timezone must be formatted using the POSIX TZ variable format.
+That is for most users this will look like *:America/New_York* (notice the colon).
 ============================ =========================================================================================================================

 .. _obj_def_hostgroup: